2026 Victorian state election: Previous election and parliament

-The Daniel Andrews led Labor government was returned to power in 2014 after winning a majority of seats in the Legislative Assembly at the 2014 state election.
-The Labor party was re-elected at the 2018 state election and again at the 2022 state election, winning 56 seats.
+The Daniel Andrews-led Labor government won power in 2014 after winning a majority of seats in the Legislative Assembly at the 2014 state election.
+Labor has been in government for all but one term since 1999.
+Andrews was re-elected at the 2018 state election and again at the 2022 state election, winning 56 seats.
 The Liberal/National Coalition gained one seat to 28 seats, the Greens won 4 seats.
 In the Legislative Council, the Labor party won 15 of the 40 seats.